dockerimages/https-gitlab.com-gitlab-org-omnibus-gitlab/doc/settings/puma.md

 The downside of running Puma with such configuration is the reduced throughput, and it could be considered as a fair tradeoff in a memory-constraint environment.

-When running Puma in single mode, some features are not supported:
+When running Puma in Single mode, some features are not supported:

 - Phased restart will not work: [issue](https://gitlab.com/gitlab-org/gitlab/-/issues/300665)
 - [Phased restart](https://gitlab.com/gitlab-org/gitlab/-/issues/300665)